Is it a good time to sell your home? Key factors to consider

 How much equity should I have in my home before selling?

 The recommended amount of home equity before selling depends on why you want to sell your home.
-The general rule is about 10% equity if you’re selling to relocate and at least 15% if you want to upgrade to a bigger home.
+The general rule is about 10% equity if you’re selling to relocate and at least 15% if you want to upgrade to a bigger house.

-It’s still a strong seller’s market, so it may be a great time to sell your home.
 Selling a house is a big decision that requires serious consideration of multiple factors.
 If you’re not confident you’re ready to sell, holding off is always an option.
-Be sure to research all your options before deciding to buy or sell to make sure you’re making the most financially informed decision.

 If you’re ready to sell your house and purchase a new home, start the mortgage approval process online today.